secure-software-engineering/SWARM-CG/benchmarks/javascript/pycg_js/classes/return_call_direct/README.md

-A method returns a different method and that method is directly called.
+A method returns a different method, and that method is directly called.